 The Director reports to the Vice President for Student Life and Dean of Students and is a core member of the Student Life leadership team.

 Keeling and Associates, LLC (K&A) is supporting Georgia Tech in this search process.
 Applications should include a letter of interest and a resume or curriculum vitae, preferably in PDF format, and must be sent to firstname.lastname@example.org with a subject heading “Georgia Tech-Director of the Counseling Center.”
-The position will remain open until filled, but applications received by February 9, 2018 will be assured full consideration.
-Previous applicants will not be considered.
+The position will remain open until filled.

 Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and should be directed to Dr. Jan Walbert (jwalbert@KeelingAssociates.com), the K&A senior consultant leading this search.